lubomirblazekcz/acr-a3/README.md

 ============
 Bohemia Interactive - Arma2 Sample Models (ACR rvmats, textures and models)

-Arma 3 Model makers channel (All of you!) - For help with models
+Arma 3 Model makers channel (All of you!) - For help with models and configs

 Robalo - ASDG Joint Rails